 Fieldwork Opportunities and Internships

 The following listings are provided here as a means for students to gain practical skills in areas of potential professional interest.
 However, by posting these links the Anthropology Department does not explicitly endorse them, nor do we guarantee that all of the linked field schools will qualify for transfer credit to our department.
-Please see your academic advisor to discuss the possibilities for transferring credit BEFORE enrolling in these programs.Applied Anthropology Biological Anthropology Sociocultural Anthropology Archeological Anthropology
+Please see your academic advisor to discuss the possibilities for transferring credit BEFORE enrolling in these programs.Applied Anthropology Biological Anthropology Sociocultural Anthropology Archaeological Anthropology

 Employment, Internships, and Scholarship Opportunities